-In this scenario you deploy your site to an environment based on Microsoft Azure cloud components.
-Prior to deploying your site, you need to create and configure the various Azure components needed, including a Web App, an SQL Database, a Service Bus, and a BLOB storage.
+In this scenario, you deploy your site to an environment based on Microsoft Azure cloud components.
+Before deploying your site, you must create and configure the various Azure components needed, including a Web App, an SQL Database, a Service Bus, and a BLOB storage.

 Cloud-based solutions are powerful when scaling for site availability.
 However, managing the required components can be quite challenging.
-With Optimizely Digital Experience Platform (DXP), you let Optimizely manage the cloud components for you.
-You can choose to either deploy yourself through the Optimizely self-deployment portal, or let Optimizely do the deployment.
+With Optimizely Digital Experience Platform (DXP), you let Optimizely manage your cloud components.
+You can deploy through the Optimizely self-deployment portal or let Optimizely do the deployment.

-You can also run your site "non-cloud" using Microsoft IIS and Windows/SQL Server.
-As a first step when moving towards a production-like environment, you can set up a local environment with IIS and deploy to that, to get an understanding of how it works.
-Moving to a full version of IIS also requires enabling of some features.
+You can also run your site "non-cloud" using Microsoft IIS and Windows or SQL Server.
+As a first step when moving towards a production-like environment, you can set up a local environment with IIS and deploy to that to understand how it works.
+Moving to a full version of IIS also requires enabling some features.

 When deploying, you create the artifacts for the site, the database, and the application data, and then use XCOPY to move the files to the target server.
-See Deploying to Windows servers.
+See Deploy to Windows servers.

-There is a CLI tool EPiServer.Net.Cli that can be installed and then used to create or update CMS databases.
+EPiServer.Net.Cli and then create or update CMS databases.

-To transfer content between CMS applications/databases you can use Optimizely's export/import feature.
+To transfer content between CMS applications or databases you can use Optimizely's export/import feature.
 This lets you define which items you want to export to an export file.
-Data from the export file can then be imported to another application/database.
-See Exporting and importing data.
+Data from the export file can then be imported to another application or database.